martianina/solarsystem/documentation.md

 | Content                        | Solar System, Planets and Moons, Comets & Asteroids, Stars, Kuiper Belt |
 | Content Design                 |[![Concept Flowchart](img/flowchart.png)](img/flowchart.png) |
 | Design of the Learning Process | There learner will have the ability to explore the solar system using a simulation.
 Once finished exploring the student can read and look at images about the solar system, planets, moons, sun, comments and asteroids, in that order.
 After reading about celestial objects a small drag & drop quiz is available.
 After the quiz the student can re model the solar system using drag & drop.
 Finally at the end there is an exam that the user must complete. |

+I am using the 'Whole to part' sequence method to structure the learning path.